knowark/validark/README.md

         {"first_name": "Bruce", "last_name": "Wayne"}
     ]

-Extra keys in the values' entries are ignored and aliases definitions are processed from right to left if there are multiple matches:
+Extra keys in the records' entries are ignored and aliases definitions are processed from right to left if there are multiple matches:

     schema = {